Academic Quiz Team

 All Missions Fellowship is comprised of students interested in missions that meet for prayer, worship, and learning about God's work in the whole world.
 Visiting missionaries frequently are guests at All Missions Fellowship meetings.
 Meetings are generally required of missions interns traveling under Global Outreach.
 Contact Dr. Shawn Daggett.

-The object of the Alpha Chi Honor Society is the promotion of scholarship among the students of Harding University.
+The object of the Alpha Chi Honor Society is the promotion of scholarship among the students of Harding University and to making scholarship effective for good.
 Membership is open to junior and senior students who achieve the highest scholarship rating.
 Good moral character is a qualification of membership.
 Contact Dr. Linda Thompson.

 Alpha Chi Malachi